The Evolution of Transformation

 Where earlier transformation meant a host of things, from personal development to transmutation of ideologies, today somehow the concept is largely viewed in its ‘digital’ connotations.

 The dictionary definition of transformation terms it a marked change in form, nature, or appearance.
 However, our new-age definition in today’s real-time instant gratification era views transformation in conjunction with speed.
-Where earlier transformation was seen as a slow and gradual process of change and progress, today transformation is all about agility.
+Where earlier transformation was seen as a slow and gradual process of change and progress, nowadays transformation is all about agility.

 Investing in our digital journeys